Who are the NRC?

 Links to the current editions are at the bottom of the page.

 Q. The problem with NRC recommendations is that it is based on American soil profiles which are very different to Australian soil profiles.
 The mineral supplements recommended for American conditions just dont fit Australian ones and can lead to big problems.
 How can the NRC help us in Australia?

-Mineral supplements in America and Australia don't balance any soils as the companies do not know your specific pasture or hay profile.
+Mineral supplements in America and Australia don’t balance any soils as the companies do not know your specific pasture or hay profile.
 For example, many supplements in Australia have a lot of calcium to deal with the coastal oxalate grass problem, eg. Kikuyu.
 However, not all horse owners have to deal with oxalate grasses and if you have a lot of Kikuyu or Seteria then the standard dose usually recommended will not provide enough calcium.
 With oxalate grasses like Kikuyu, Setaria, Buffel and Humidicola it’s best to assume a worst case scenario of 100% blocked calcium.

 Links may change over time.
 If a link doesn’t work, search the title in your search engine.

 Nutrient Requirements of Horses